matatirosolutions/fm-xml-cf/README.md

 XMLNodeAttribute ( XML; node; instance; attribute )
 ```

 Used as a shortcut to retrieve a specific attribute from a specific node.
-Note that this is simpler to sue, but more fragile than using `XMLXpath()` because it will find the requested instance of node in the XML, even if that's not necessarily in the correct place.
+Note that this is simpler to use, but more fragile than using `XMLXpath()` because it will find the requested instance of node in the XML, even if that's not necessarily in the correct place.

 ### XMLAttribute